+Consultant

+Information Pack

 Consultant in Cardiology

 JOB TITLE

 Consultant Cardiologist

 DATE OF VACANCY

-7th August 2024
+19th May 2025

 BASE

-Royal Devon and Exeter Hospital, (Wonford), Barrack Road, Exeter, Devon, EX2 5DW
+Royal Devon University Healthcare NHS Foundation Trust Eastern Services

 A Warm Welcome

 Hi, I'm Adrian Harris, Chief Medical Officer at the Royal Devon University Healthcare NHS Foundation Trust.
 Thank you for the interest you have shown in working with us at what is an exciting time for our organisation.
 We are one of the largest healthcare Trusts in the country and we have ambitions to be a clinically-led, digitally-enabled teaching organisation.

 Our Trust is a special place to work.
 We foster creativity, innovation and a personal approach to high-quality patient care.
-We are proud of our Radiology department, which is nationally recognised for its multidisciplinary specialist clinical care and research activity.
+We are proud of our Cardiology department, which is nationally recognised for its multidisciplinary specialist clinical care and research activity.
 We are committed to further developing this successful and cohesive team and want to bring the very best clinicians to Devon.

 Good luck with your application and I look forward to meeting you soon.

-sity on. and the state of the s

 Prof Adrian Harris

 We welcome enquiries for further information and strongly encourage informal visits either in person or virtually so that you can get a feel for what it's like to work with us.
 A list of contacts is detailed in the final section of this pack.

-Application and Advisory Appointments Committee

-The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
+Application and Advisory Appointments Committee The posts are offered on a whole-time basis (10PA) but suitably-qualified applicants who wish to work part-time will be considered.
 We are committed to flexible working arrangements, including job sharing, and we will discuss these arrangements with any shortlisted candidates.
 We welcome applications from established consultants and senior trainees who will be within six months of completion of specialist training at the time of the Advisory Appointments Committee.

-Applicants must have completed specialist training in cardiology and have entered on the GMC Specialist Register prior to taking up the appointment.
+Applicants must have completed specialist training in Cardiology and have entered on the GMC Specialist Register prior to taking up the appointment.
 "We are committed to flexible working arrangements, including job sharing."